YottaDB/YDBDoc/AdminOpsGuide/dbrepl.rst

 * Run MUPIP REPLICATE -EDITINSTANCE command to change the name of the backed up replication instance file.

 * Start the Receiver Server for the BC replicating instance.
 Do not use the -UPDATERESYNC qualifier to start the receiver server of a BC replicating instance. -UPDATERESYNC is necessary when you start the Receiver Server of an SI replicating instance for the first time.
-Without -UDPATERESYNC, the SI replicating instance may refuse to start replication because the journal sequence number in the replicating instance may be higher than what the originating instance expects.
+Without -UDPATERESYNC, the SI replicating instance may refuse to start replication because the journal sequence number in the replicating instance may be higher than the originating instance expects.

 Example:

 The following example demonstrates starting a replicating instance from the backup of an originating instance in an A→B replication configuration.
 Note that you do not need to perform an -updateresync when starting a BC replicating instance for the first time.

 .. parsed-literal::
-   source ./ydbenv A V6.3-000A_x86_64
+   source ./ydbenv A r1.20_x86_64
    ./db_create
    ./repl_setup
    ./originating_start A backupA 4001